Got pimples? Can aftershave help treat acne, or should you avoid it at all costs?

 Lotion aftershave treatments nourish and soothe the skin post-shave.
 Some lotions are suitable for acne-prone skin.
 A close look at the ingredient list will alert you to any comedogenic additives like coconut or marula oil.
 These oils should be avoided when predisposed to acne as they can clog pores.

 This highly-rated aftershave lotion is known for what’s not in it.
 No oils.
 No parabens.
 No bad stuff.
 It does contain nourishing plant extracts to treat post-shave skin.
 Reviewers noted “it doesn’t clog pores” and it’s “not greasy or oily but still moisturizes”.

 This lotion not only addresses common shaving problems but also addresses acne concerns.
 It removes dead skin cells from pores and reduces the appearance of acne, scars, and pimples.
 Formulated with witch hazel, aloe vera, and lavender, it receives rave reviews from users.
-One user reporter “a dramatic difference in pimple size and redness” after using this aftershave lotion treatment.
+One user reported “a dramatic difference in pimple size and redness” after using this aftershave lotion treatment.

-Balms can resemble lotions visually, however, balms are less astringent than lotions.
+Balms can resemble lotions visually.
+However, balms are less astringent than lotions.
 They also contain a higher level of oil.
 They are primarily used for the hydration of dry skin.